lcmpbll/Voter/README.md

 ## Description

-_{This is a detailed description of your application.
-Give as much detail as needed to explain what the application does as well as any other information you want users or other developers to have.}_
+_This site allows the user to choose wether they are eligible to vote by _

 ## Setup/Installation Requirements

-* _Clone the git repository github.com/lcmpbll/voter.git to your desktop_
+* _Clone the git repository github.com/lcmpbll/voter.git to your desktop._
-* _to list setup instructions_
-* _in a simple_
-* _easy-to-understand_
-* _format_
+* _Navigate to the top level of the directory._
+* _Open index.html in your browser._

 ## Known Bugs

-* NA
+* _When the user makes a second selection that results in a different prompt from the first both results are shown._

 ## License